cablelabs/transparent-security/docs/int_header/INT_header.md

   * bit0: 4 octet Switch ID which is unique across the network

-### Per-Hop INT Metadata record (4 bytes)

-The hop-by-hop metadata record will be updated at each hop on the network which supports the INT header.

-Each metadata record corresponds to a bit field in the instruction set and is 4 octets long.  bit0 is the only required bit that needs to be set for transparent security, but other bits can be set as indicated by the INT specification.

-* Bit0: Switch ID: Unique identifier for the switch (4 octets)

-On the customer's gateway, the gateway enters its ID as the switch ID.

-## Domain Specific Data

-Transparent Security takes advantage of the domain specific extension to add source-only information to the INT header.

-The Domain ID, DS Instruction bitmask and DS Flags size and location in the INT Metadata header are defined in the P4 INT specification.
-The use of these fields is open to the definition by the use case.
-This section of the document describes how these fields are used within Transparent Security.

-### Domain ID

-Domain ID for Transparent Security is 0x5453.
-This is the ASCII values for TS.

-### DS Instruction bitmask

-* bit0: 8-byte source device ID
-* The remaining bits are reserved

-This source only information is an 8-byte source device ID.
-This can be any device ID which is unique to the INT Domain.
-This source ID can be the 6 byte MAC address of the source device followed by 2 bytes of 0x0000.

-### DS Flags

-The Domain Specific Flags are set as follows:

 * bit 0 The source-only data was set by the source device
 * bit 1 The source-only data was set by the gateway on the customer premises
 * bit 2 The source-only data was set by a switch outside of the customer premises